shawfdong/pyDHS/docs/README.rst

 4         | ``updateMessage``                 |  Any additional info you want to pass back to DCSS.
 ======    ================================    ========================================================================

+Still need more details for handling motors and shutter.

 ....

 AXIS Video Receiver Port
 ==========================

-will need to open a port than can receive a stream of jpeg images from our axis video server.
+For a loopDHS we will need to open a port than can receive a stream of jpeg images from our axis video server.
 The AutoML API requires that images be base64 encoded.

 ....

 RESTful API loop detection and classification
 ===============================================

+1. Train and Download a loop classification and detection model.
+2. Configure a local GPU machine with docker and GCP docker image.
+3. Test the REST API.

-details of the Google Cloud AutoML docker stuff will go here.
+Details of the Google Cloud AutoML docker stuff will go here.

+* Overview of `AutoML <https://cloud.google.com/automl>`_ tools on Google Cloud Platform.
+* `Details <https://cloud.google.com/vision/automl/docs/edge-quickstart>`_ for training an AutoML Vision model.
+* `Tutorial <https://cloud.google.com/vision/automl/docs/containers-gcs-tutorial>`_ to deploy your model in an Edge container.

 ....